Drinking water

 Water mains flushing

-Mains flushing, hydrant flushing and valve maintenance are essential parts of our routine maintenance programme and have the following benefits:
+Mains flushing, hydrant flushing, scouring and aeration are essential parts of our routine maintenance programme and have the following benefits:

 • Ensures fire hydrants and valves are working properly